Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

-Since its official inception more than 100 years ago, chiropractic education and care has come a long way.
+Since its official inception more than 100 years ago, chiropractic education and care have come a long way.

-While in the past certain physicians would not have spoken positively about the field of chiropractic, speculating that chiropractic adjustments were not necessarily as effective as treatments such as drugs or surgery, today things are different.
+While certain physicians would not have spoken positively about chiropractic in the past, speculating that chiropractic adjustments were not necessarily as effective as treatments such as drugs or surgery, today, things are different.

-Many GPs often refer their patients to chiropractors for help with a variety of symptoms, from migraines and joint pain, to constipation and visual problems.
+Many GPs often refer their patients to chiropractors for help with various symptoms, from migraines and joint pain to constipation and visual problems.

 Chiropractic care is considered an alternative treatment approach to taking pain medication or undergoing surgery.

-Many people do not realize that, like physicians, chiropractors spend years in training, learning thoroughly about topics such as anatomy, physiology, nutrition, and holistic health.
+Many people do not realize that, like physicians, chiropractors spend years in training, learning thoroughly about anatomy, physiology, nutrition, and holistic health.

-What can a chiropractor do to help when it comes to complaints like lower back pain, organ dysfunction, or other symptoms of chronic diseases?
+What can a chiropractor do to help with complaints like lower back pain, organ dysfunction, or other symptoms of chronic diseases?

 Evidence shows that the influence of a chiropractic adjustment goes beyond back discomfort.
-Many unwanted symptoms suffered by children and adults today can be helped through the neurological influence of an adjustment.
+Many unwanted symptoms suffered by children and adults today can be helped through the neurological impact of an adjustment.